Monty/IMDb_xref/README.md

 ## Contributing

 Feel free to dive in!
-[Open an issue](hhttps://github.com/Monty/IMDb_xref/issues/new) or submit PRs.
+Contribute an interesting tconst list, submit additional scripts, [Open an issue](https://github.com/Monty/IMDb_xref/issues/new), or submit PRs.

 ## License